 Cons

-Great for larger vans where there is space under the floor as saves space inside.
+Great for larger vans with space under the floor, as saves space inside.

 Pros